iunera/netapptools/README.md

 # NetApp Powershell Tools / Enhanced Flexclone (sis clone) of Directories with Powershell

+This script gets used to advance the cloning process on NetApp volumes.
+We use it to clone complete directories (scripted from powershell) in an efficent and easy way instead of cloning file by file manually.

+Below, you find the use details and requirements to execute the script.

 Requires the Data ONTAP PowerShell Toolkit installed on the executing system http://support.netapp.com/NOW/download/tools/powershell_toolkit/